CUBRID/cubrid-manual/en/sql/function/string_fn.rst

     ======================
       'cubrid'

 Note that the **LOWER** function may not work properly by specified collation.
-For example, when you try to change character ? used in Romanian as lower character, this function works as follows by collation.
+For example, when you try to change character Ă used in Romanian as lower character, this function works as follows by collation.

 If collation is utf8_bin, this character is not changed.

 .. code-block:: sql

     SET NAMES utf8 COLLATE utf8_bin;
-    SELECT LOWER('?');
+    SELECT LOWER('Ă');

-       lower(_utf8'?')
+       lower(_utf8'Ă')
     ======================
-      '?'
+      'Ă'

-If collation is utf8_ro_RO, '?' can be changed.
+If collation is utf8_ro_RO, 'Ă' can be changed.

 .. code-block:: sql

     SET NAMES utf8 COLLATE utf8_ro_cs;
-    SELECT LOWER('?');
+    SELECT LOWER('Ă');

-       lower(_utf8'?'
-COLLATE utf8_ro_cs)
+       lower(_utf8'Ă' COLLATE utf8_ro_cs)
     ======================
-      '?'
+      'ă'

 For supporting collations in CUBRID, see :ref:`cubrid-all-collation`.